tomasdelima/react-custom-markdown/README.md

 A React component that allows flexible, customizable and scaleable text compiling.
 This component is inspired on the original concept of the Markdown language, though different in specific rules.

+Comes with an editor to help with editing.

 ## Installation

     $ npm install react-custom-markdown --save